horsicq/die_library/README.md

 To build the Python binding for the DiE library, refer to the [die-python](https://github.com/elastic/die-python) repository.

+## Rust Binding

+To build the Rust binding for the DiE library, refer to the [die-rust](https://github.com/elastic/die-rust) repository.

 ## License

 The DiE library is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.